Milky Way Photography: A Short Step By Step Tutorial

 7. Set the white balance to 3600K, although it will be likely be modified during post-processing.

-10. If you’re using a DSLR with an exposure delay mode, use it to prevent the vibration caused by mirror slap.
+9. If your camera has an exposure delay mode, use it to prevent the vibration caused by mirror slap.
+This is not an issue with mirrorless cameras as there is no mirror.

 Use a solid tripod to make sure the camera doesn't move or vibrate in the wind.
 You may have to weigh your tripod down to make it more stable.